Written by Aaron R. Winston

-Nevertheless, here is the complete list of states with Dram Shop laws:
+Nevertheless, keeping the goal of this being an in-depth guide in mind, here is the complete list of states with Dram Shop laws:

 Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kentucky, Maine, Massachusetts, Michigan, Minnesota, Mississippi, Missouri, Montana, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Texas, Utah, Vermont, Washington, West Virginia, Wisconsin, Wyoming

 The District of Columbia (Washington DC) isn’t on this list, as it isn’t a state.
-However, it has dram shop laws as well.
+However, Washington, DC, does have Dram Shop laws as well.

 The actual process of filing a claim involves seeking damages against the dispenser of the alcohol for their role in the collision.
 Their role resulted from the negligence of their staff that allowed the driver to return to their vehicle unimpeded.